Mature Masculine

 Resolving Conflict

-Most conflicts arise from unmet needs and unclear boundaries.
-The King helps parties express what they need, not what they want.
-He clarifies expectations and boundaries.
-He seeks win-win solutions where possible.
-When impossible, he decides based on what serves the realm, not what's easiest or most popular.
+Most fights come from unmet needs and blurry lines.
+The King helps people say what they need, which is often different from what they demand.
+He makes expectations and boundaries visible.
+He looks for outcomes where both sides get something real.
+When that cannot happen, he makes the hard call based on what is best for the realm, not what is easy or popular.

 Listen to all sides: The King hears each party fully before judging.
 He creates space for people to feel heard.